 LITTLE TIP: If you want to sample the craft Czech beer on your doorstep, there’s a small authentic establishment called the Illegal beer bar.

 Would I recommend DREAM Hostel Prague

-DREAM Hostels is the biggest hostel chains in Eastern Europe and after staying in DREAM Hostel Prague, I can see why.
-As soon as I walked in the place, it had a great vibe and I knew I was going to feel at home there!
+DREAM Hostels is the biggest hostel chain in Eastern Europe and after staying in DREAM Hostel Prague, I can see why.
+As soon as I walked into the place, it had a great vibe and I knew I was going to feel at home there!

 Disclosure: This post may contain affiliate links, which means I may receive a small commission if you click a link and purchase something that I’ve recommended.
 It comes at no cost to you.
 Thank you for your support.